simontreanor/FSharp.Finance.Personal/README.md

-# FSharp.Finance
+# FSharp.Finance.Personal

-Financial functions written in F#
+Personal-finance functions written in F#

+Starting with APR calculations and loan amortisation

-Note: this is a work in progress until version 1 is released
+Note: this is a work in progress so breaking changes can happen at any time while in version 0

 https://www.nuget.org/packages/FSharp.Finance/